Toni Samek, PhD, MLIS, Hrs. BA

 About

-Dr. Toni Samek is a Professor at the School of Library and Information Studies, Faculty of Education, College of Social Sciences and Humanities, University of Alberta.
+Dr. Toni Samek is Professor and former Chair (2015-2020) at the School of Library and Information Studies, Faculty of Education, College of Social Sciences and Humanities, University of Alberta.
 Her books include: Intellectual Freedom and Social Responsibility in American Librarianship 1967 to 1974; Librarianship and Human Rights: A twenty-first century guide; She Was a Booklegger: Remembering Celeste West; Information Ethics, Globalization and Citizenship: Essays on Ideas to Praxis; and, Minds Alive: Libraries and Archives Now.
 Toni's scholarship appears in translation in such countries as Bosnia and Herzegovina, Brazil, Japan, Spain, Sweden and Turkey.
-Toni co-founded and served as first convenor for the Association for Library and Information Science's Information Ethics Special Interest Group, twice convened the Canadian Library Association's Advisory Committee on Intellectual Freedom, served two terms on the Canadian Association of University Teachers' Academic Freedom and Tenure Committee, and served on the Canadian Federation of Library Associations' Intellectual Freedom Committee and its Indigenous Matters Committee.
+Toni co-founded and served as first convenor for the Association for Library and Information Science Education's Information Ethics Special Interest Group (and convened again 2021-2023), twice convened the Canadian Library Association's Advisory Committee on Intellectual Freedom, served two terms on the Canadian Association of University Teachers' Academic Freedom and Tenure Committee, and served on the Canadian Federation of Library Associations' Intellectual Freedom Committee and its Indigenous Matters Committee.
 She is on advisory boards for the Centre for Free Expression and the International Centre for Information Ethics.
+At the University of Alberta.
+In 2006-2007, Toni was named the inaugural Information Ethics Fellow at the Center for Information Policy Research, School of Information Studies, University of Wisconsin-Milwaukee.
 Toni received the debut Library Journal Teaching Award in 2007, a Faculty of Education Graduate Teaching Award in 2008, and a 3M National Teaching Fellowship from the Society for Teaching and Learning in Higher Education in 2012.
 Toni is recipient of the 2013 University of Wisconsin-Madison’s School of Library and Information Studies Distinguished Alumna Award, the 2017 Library Association of Alberta’s President’s Award, and 2018 honourary membership into the Golden Key International Honour Society University of Alberta Chapter in recognition of her academic and career achievements, as well as ability to build strong connections between the School of Library and Information Studies, the University of Alberta and students.
 In 2022, Toni was awarded a Queen Elizabeth II Platinum Jubilee Medal for service to the Alberta library community.
+Toni is seasoned in university governance, having served, for example, on such venues as General Faculties Council and its Executive, several Faculty Evaluation Committees, President's Review Committee, General Appeals Committee, Learning Environment Committee, Chancellor Nomination Committee, and the Association of Academic Staff Council.
+Toni is also seasoned in accreditation matters.

 Research